zhengnengchen/linkbench/README.md

   but aren't comparable to benchmarks where the database is much larger than RAM.
 Typically for MySQL benchmarks our databases are 10-15x larger than the buffer pool.
 * Databases should be benchmarked in comparable configurations.
-We always run LinkBench with durable writes (i.e. so that after an operation returns, the data is written to persistent storage and can be recovered in the event of a system crash).
-  Similarly, our LinkBench MySQL implementation provides serializable consistency of operations.
-Weaker durability or consistency properties should be disclosed alongside benchmark results.
+* Nobody has yet to confirm the minimum isolation required for correctness.
+Read committed is used for MyRocks while repeatable read is used for InnoDB.
+* Try to use a covering secondary index for Link.
+That will make a frequent range query faster and more efficient -- less IO, less CPU will be needed.

 Understanding Performance Profile Under Varying Load
 ----------------------------------------------------